-FIN 4813 FINANCIAL POLICY AND STRATEGY This is the capstone course in finance.
+This is the capstone course in finance.
 As such, the course integrates and synthesizes financial theories and applications considered elsewhere.
-The course focuses on the executioe level where managers make policy and strategic decisions that have lasting effects on the business.
+The course focuses on the executive level where managers make policy and strategic decisions that have lasting effects on the business.
 The course relies on spreadsheet analysis, internet-based simulations and case studies.

-(Prerequisite: FIN 3433, FIN 3313, and Seni or Standing)
+FIN 4950 Internship

-FIN 4950 INTERNSHIP This course allows credit for approval internships under School of Business guidelines.
+This course allows credit for approval internships under School of Business guidelines.
+Faculty consent required.

+FIN 4970 Special Studies

-FIN 4970 SPECIAL STUDIES This course permits individual finance students to work with a finance professor on an approved topic in finance.
-(Prerequisite: FIN 3113 with grade of C or better and permission of department chair and the instructor)
+This course permits individual finance students to work with a finance professor on an approved topic in finance.

+FIN 4980 Seminar

-FIN 4980 SEMINAR Small group study of topic announced by department (Prerequisite: FIN 3113 with grade C or better and permission of the instructor)
+Small group study of topic announced by department (Prerequisite: FIN 3113 with grade C or better and permission of the instructor)